thinktandem/tandem/README.md

 3. How do I send out invoices?
 4. How do I qualify a sale?

-### 2. Templates
+### Templates

+`docs/templates`

-Templates, while still living inside of `docs` at `docs/templates` should act as starting points we use in our projects and products.
+Templates should act as starting points we use in our projects and products.
 Ideally they can be pulled directly from here and surfaced in downstream repos so we can make changes in one place and then update things downstream.

 While there is no strict rule around what kinds of templates can live here, here are a few examples: